teqherself/Lofi-Streamer-Pi5-Hyperpixel4xTSQ/README.md

 ```

 If the configured video file is missing, the streamer now falls back to a
 generated black 1280×720 canvas so that the RTMP output remains valid.
+For
+quick local iteration, set `LOFI_SKIP_READY_WAIT=1` to bypass the usual boot
+checks (network ping, DNS, NTP) that you already know are satisfied.

  ## 🔧 Installation